Genesis posts flat first half, sees 2022 as a pivotal year for power

 Analysis Genesis had undertaken through to 2030 showed the electricity sector will be 96 to 98 per cent renewable by the end of the decade.

-However, dry year risk and increased renewable intermittency will mean back-up in the form of both peaking capacity and dry-year energy storage would still be required.
+However, dry year risk and increased renewable intermittency will mean backup in the form of both peaking capacity and dry-year energy storage would still be required.

-Biomass through Huntly's Rankine units could provide a relatively low-cost renewable back-up option out to 2040, it said.
+Biomass through Huntly's Rankine units could provide a relatively low-cost renewable backup option out to 2040, it said.

-Genesis, which is just over half owned by the Government, raised its interim dividend by one per cent to 8.7 cps and said its dividend reinvestment plan would be reintroduced.
+Genesis, which is just over half owned by the Government, raised its interim dividend by 1 per cent to 8.7 cps and said its dividend reinvestment plan would be reintroduced.